TheCode-Jedi/RESTBlog/README.md

 # RESTBlog
-Simple blog site made with HTML5 and CSS3, currently no backend or functionality.
+Simple blog site made with HTML5, CSS3 w/ Sass and JavaScript (Currently no backend)